Pupil Premium Funding Summary 2017-18

-The Pupil Premium allocation for 2015-16 is £33,140*(22 Ever 6 Free School Meals eligibility @ £1320 per qualifying pupil & 1 pupil Ever 5 Service Children @ £300 and 2 Post CLA @ £1900).
-During the academic year 2015-16 selected Year 6 children will be taught Literacy and Numeracy in small groups each morning by a qualified, experienced teacher.
+The Pupil Premium allocation for 2017-18 is £37,680 (24 Ever 6 Free School Meals eligibility @ £1320 per qualifying pupil & 1 pupil Ever 6 Service Children @ £300 and 3 Post LAC @ £1900).
+The school has a range of children in receipt of Pupil Premium funding.
+The PP children have a wide range of needs not all of which are academic.
+Children with specific SEND are given targeted IPM’s which support them in making small steps of progress.
+Specialist SEND provision is mostly funded from SEND monies but Pupil Premium Funding is used to augment and extend provision where necessary.
+Children making slow progress are provided with 1-1 and small group support.
+Pupil Premium funding is used to fund some Teaching Assistant hours and Teacher hours.
+During the academic year 2016-17 selected Year 6 children were taught Literacy and Numeracy in a medium sized group (14) each morning by a qualified, experienced teacher.
 In addition we have appointed a second support teacher to work with groups and individual children from Year 3, 4 and 5 who are not reaching age related expectations.

 - A culture of high expectations and targeted catch up and enrichment activities for selected children.

 - Intervention activities delivered by teachers across the school.

 - The purchase of Accelerated Reader to encourage reading and aid reading comprehension

 - Free violin lessons for junior pupils eligible for pupil premium.